Ab Roller Review- Does This Muscle Toner Really Work?

 If you’re ready to lose weight, we suggest using a dietary supplement made with clinically tested safe and effective ingredients shown to help you naturally improve metabolism.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Dietspotlight Burn.
 We say this because our research into customer reviews shows they are happy with the product.
 The all-natural formula contains ingredients that are clinically tested and shown to help boost fat loss and spark metabolism.

 The manufacturer is currently running a Special Trial Offer.
 This shows a great confidence in the product, that we love to see.

 Previous Ab Roller Review (Updated June 18, 2013):

 What You Should KnowThe Ab Roller is an exercise aid based on the patented "Accurate Rocker System."
 The "Accurate Rocker System" was designed to counteract the tendency of your spine to pivot rather than flex during a workout.
 According to the creators of the Ab Roller, the spine is different from any other joint in the body.
 Other joints pivot when during movements, the spine, however, flexes from vertebrae to vertebrae, creating a curve.
 During traditional sit-ups this curve can become a pivot, stressing your spine.
 The creators of the Ab Roller claim the device helps your spine follow it natural curve, thus eliminating or lessening painful injuries incurred while exercising.

 List of IngredientsNot applicable.
 The Ab Roller is an exercise aid, not a weight loss supplement.